RobTillaart/ACS712/README.md

 ```

 The voltage divider gave an error of about a factor 2 as all voltages were divided,
-especially the "offset" from the zero level.
+including the "offset" from the zero current level.

 By adjusting the mV per Ampere with **setmVperAmp(float mva)** the readings can be corrected
 for this "voltage divider effect".